kades953/Ethical_hacking_notes/markdown.md

-to line preview in VScode, press ctrl+shift+v to view preview pane side-by-side, press ctrl+k, then v
+to view preview in VScode, press ctrl+shift+v
+to view preview pane side-by-side, press ctrl+k, then v

 Heading 1-6: